D3lyth/lunar_glow/TESTING.md

 | | Feature is expected to allow administrator to have access to various tables such as orders, products, subscribers and faqs to allow adding, editing, and removal of faqs, products and subscribers  | Tested the feature by adding, editing, and removal of faqs, products and subscribers | The feature worked as expected.| Test concluded and passed | ![screenshot](documentation/feature10.png) |

-Soe other tests were conducted which include results below
+Soe other tests were conducted which include results below:

 | Page | User Action | Expected Result | Pass/Fail | Comments |
 | --- | --- | --- | --- | --- |